STAT545-UBC-hw-2018-19/hw04-rasiimwe/hw04-rasiimwe.md

 | Gerald Ford       | Vice President of the United States | Republican | Nelson Rockefeller |        1974|         1977| Ronna McDaniel |
 | Richard Nixon     | Vice President of the United States | Republican | Gerald Ford        |        1969|         1974| Ronna McDaniel |

 The output of the inner join as see above results in the inclusion of all the rows of the parties tibble to match rows in presidents tibble - matching is done by party.
-As we can see, president Rebecca Asiimwe was droped by the inner join because the party to which she belongs (Independent) does not match any of those in the parties tibble/ does not exist in the parties table.
+As we can see, president Rebecca Asiimwe was dropped by the inner join because the party to which she belongs (Independent) does not match any of those in the parties tibble/ does not exist in the parties table.

-##### inner\_join on parties & presidents
+#### inner\_join on parties & presidents

 ``` r
 inner_join(parties, presidents) %>%